particle-iot/docs/firmware/firmware.md

 ```

 - On the Core, this function works on pins D0, D1, A0, A1, A4, A5, A6, A7, RX and TX.
-- On the Photon and Electron, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+- On the Photon, P1 and Electron, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX and TX with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
 For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
 However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.
 - Additionally on the Electron, this function works on pins B0, B1, B2, B3, C4, C5.
+- Additionally on the P1, this function works on pins P1S0, P1S1, P1S6 (note: for P1S6, the WiFi Powersave Clock should be disabled for complete control of this pin.
+See [System Features](#system-features)).

 The PWM frequency must be the same for pins in the same timer group.

 - On the Core, the timer groups are D0/D1, A0/A1/RX/TX, A4/A5/A6/A7.
 - On the Photon, the timer groups are D0/D1, D2/D3/A4/A5, WKP, RX/TX.
-- On the P1, the timer groups are D0/D1, D2/D3/A4/A5/P1S0/P1S1, WKP, RX/TX.
+- On the P1, the timer groups are D0/D1, D2/D3/A4/A5/P1S0/P1S1, WKP, RX/TX/P1S6.
 - On the Electron, the timer groups are D0/D1/C4/C5, D2/D3/A4/A5/B2/B3, WKP, RX/TX, B0/B1.

 **NOTE:** When used with PWM capable pins, the `analogWrite()` function sets up these pins as PWM only.  {{#if has-dac}}This function operates differently when used with the [`Analog Output (DAC)`](#analog-output-dac-) pins.{{/if}}